mbaumer/us_hep_funding/docs/_states/NJ.md

 [Back to top](#top)
 ## NJ-01 -- Rep. Donald Norcross (D) -- [Wikipedia](https://en.wikipedia.org/wiki/NJ-01)
 ### Committees
-Donald Norcross is the #8 Republican on the House Subcommittee on Higher Education and Workforce Development
+Donald Norcross is the #8 Democrat on the House Subcommittee on Higher Education and Workforce Development

 ### HEP Grants
 ```